Firstyear/prd-blog/blog_source/2019/04/08/debugging_macos_bluetooth_audio_stutter.rst

 airdrop would scan periodically for other devices to send and recieve files.
 Disabling Airdrop from the sharing menu in System Prefrences cleared my audio right up.

+UPDATE 2019-12-20: It looks like the Airdrop sharing option in system preferences has been removed in 10.15, so I don't believe it's possible to resove this issue now - audio stutter forever!